joshmorel/joshmorel.ca_pelican_old/content/nextcloud-clients.rst

 At the time of this writing, there is no installable Nextcloud binary for Ubuntu.
 I was able to install from source after some mucking about with dependencies and other troubleshooting but I wouldn't recommend it.

 Let's instead use the ownCloud client available through the Ubuntu package repository which works just fine with the Nextcloud server (for now).
-As the projects diverge this may change, but hopefully at that point there we can easily install a Nextcloud client on Ubuntu.
+As the projects diverge this may change, but hopefully at that point we can easily install a Nextcloud client on Ubuntu.

-If you want some background on the `ownCloud <https://owncloud.org/>`_ and Nextcloud split check out `this article <https://serenity-networks.com/goodbye-owncloud-hello-nextcloud-the-aftermath-of-disrupting-open-source-cloud-storage/>`_.
+What is ownCloud and how does it differ from Nextcloud?
+You'll want to read some background on the `ownCloud and Nextcloud split <https://serenity-networks.com/goodbye-owncloud-hello-nextcloud-the-aftermath-of-disrupting-open-source-cloud-storage/>`_.

 .. code-block:: console